elizabrock/software-development-curriculum/computer-science/programming/data-structures-and-types/objects/objects.md

 Every Object in Ruby has its own ID.
 That means each Object will have an ID that is unique to itself.
 If two different variables are set equal to what appears to be the same object, they will still have different IDs.
 For example:

     obj = Object.new br

     another_obj = Object.new

     obj != another_obj

 Cloning a variable that gets an object also creates a different obj:

     obj = Object.new

     copy = obj.clone

     obj != copy

-Small integers, on the other hand, share the same ID:
+However, with small integers, nil, true and false, this is not the case.
+These will ALWAYS have the same ID.
+For example, if I check the ID of the integer 3, shutdown irb, start up irb and then check it again, it will still have the same ID.
+Here is a small example below:

     num = 1

     num2 = 1

     num.object_id == num2.object_id

-This is because there is only one instance of small variables in a program at a time.

 ### Works Cited / Further Reading
 * http://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/39-ruby-s-object-model/lessons/127-object-identity-what-is-an-object